Orrin Hatch: U.S. Senate tenure

 Bush's anti-drug plan that called for spending $7.8 billion by the following year as part of the president's efforts to address narcotics nationwide and abroad.

-Hatch long expressed interest in serving on the United States Supreme Court.
+Hatch long expressed interest in serving on the U.S. Supreme Court.
 It was reported that he was on Ronald Reagan's short list of candidates to succeed Lewis F. Powell Jr. on the Supreme Court, but was passed over at least in part because of the Ineligibility Clause.
 Despite that, he vocally supported Robert Bork, who was nominated for the vacancy instead.